-Doctors don't know exactly what causes gestational diabetes, but they have some clues.
+Doctors don't know exactly why some women develop gestational diabetes, but they have some clues.

-The placenta supports and feeds your baby as it grows.
-Hormones from the placenta help the baby develop, but the production of these hormones also diminish the action of insulin.
-Gestational diabetes starts when your body is no longer able to make and use all the insulin it needs for pregnancy, resulting in high levels of glucose in the blood if not controlled.
+The placenta provides nutrients and oxygen to your baby as it grows.
+Hormones from the placenta help the baby develop, but these hormones can also diminish the action of insulin.
+As the placenta grows, more hormones are produced and the insulin resistance increases.
+If your body is unable to make enough insulin to overcome the effect of placental hormones, the result is gestational diabetes.

-Some women are at higher risk of developing gestational diabetes, including those:
+Some women are at higher risk for developing gestational diabetes, including those:

-- overweight before pregnancy (BMI of 30 or higher)
+- who were overweight before pregnancy (BMI of 30 or higher)

 - with a history of gestational diabetes